-We compare four strategies that all use the information gain map as the base signal, and differ in whether the VLM-based semantic map is included and whether explored region suppression is enabled.
-Results are summarized in Table \ref{table: XR}.
+To evaluate the roles of individual components specifically under prior mismatch, we conduct an ablation study on the same benchmark built on the modified HM3D scenes.
+This setting provides a controlled testbed for quantifying the corrective effect and efficiency contribution of each component.
+Specifically, we compare four strategies that all use the Information Gain Map as the base signal, but differ in whether the VLM-based semantic map is incorporated and whether explored-region suppression is enabled.
+The results are summarized in Table \ref{table: XR}.

 Table \ref{table: XR} suggests a complementary interplay among the components.
 Using the information gain map alone under temporal mismatch is susceptible to outdated prior bias, which can steer sub-goal selection toward prior-favored but incorrect regions and incur unnecessary verification.
-In this setting, enabling explored region suppression without adding VLM-based online semantic evidence typically does not yield a pronounced benefit, because the underlying guidance signal remains misleading, and suppression by itself cannot provide a correct directional cue for recovery.
+In this setting, even without introducing VLM-based online semantic evidence, enabling explored-region suppression alone can still yield a modest improvement in success rate and path efficiency.
+This is because explored-region suppression prevents the robot from repeatedly revisiting previously explored areas, thereby allowing it to allocate more search effort to unexplored regions.
+As a result, the likelihood of discovering the target object is increased, while redundant path traversal is reduced.
 Adding the VLM-based semantic map introduces online semantic evidence that corrects prior induced bias during execution, enabling faster recovery from misleading priors and improving both reliability and efficiency.
 Enabling explored region suppression is most effective when paired with sufficiently informative guidance, where it reduces revisits and loop-like traversal, promotes forward progress, and improves path efficiency.
 Combining both VLM-based correction and revisit suppression in the full strategy, therefore, provides the most robust overall performance under temporal object displacement, typically achieving the best or near-best success rate and success weighted by path length jointly.